alaffin12/stackedit/Caught by Stradh.md

 Sangzor is a Mammoth with the following changes:
 He is resistant to Bludgeoning, Piercing and Slashing from non-magical attacks.
 He is immune to Cold Damage
+On a trampling charge, in lieu of knocking the target prone it may make